magodo/tfpluginschema/README.md

 # tfpluginschema

-Terraform schema definition stands in the middle of the Terraform core schema and the Plugin SDK schema.
+Terraform schema definition stands in the middle of the Terraform core schema and the Plugin SDK/FW schema.

-Currently, only [terraform-plugin-sdk](https://github.com/hashicorp/terraform-plugin-sdk) schema is supported.
-The support for [terraform-plugin-framework](https://github.com/hashicorp/terraform-plugin-framework) schema is comming soon.

 ## Why